Advent wreath

 The Advent wreath, or Advent crown, is a Christian tradition that symbolizes the passage of the four weeks of Advent in the liturgical calendar of the Western church.
 It is traditionally a Lutheran practice, although it has spread to many other Christian denominations.

 It is an evergreen wreath with four candles, sometimes with a fifth, white candle in the center.
 Beginning with the First Sunday of Advent, the lighting of a candle can be accompanied by a Bible reading, devotional time and prayers.
 An additional candle is lit on each subsequent Sunday until, by the last Sunday of Advent, all four candles are lit.
-Some Advent wreaths include a fifth, Christ candle which is lit at Christmas Eve or Christmas Day.
+Some Advent wreaths include a fifth, Christ candle which is lit on Christmas Eve or Christmas Day.
 The custom originated in family settings but has also become widespread in public worship.

 History

 The concept of the Advent wreath originated among German Lutherans in the 16th century.
 However, it was not until three centuries later that the modern Advent wreath took shape.

-Research by Prof. Haemig of Luther Seminary, St. Paul, points to Johann Hinrich Wichern (1808–1881), a Lutheran pastor in Germany and a pioneer in urban mission work among the poor, as the inventor of the modern Advent wreath in the 19th century.
+Research by Mary Jane Haemig of Luther Seminary, St. Paul, Minnesota, points to Johann Hinrich Wichern (1808–1881), a Lutheran pastor in Germany and a pioneer in urban mission work among the poor, as the inventor of the modern Advent wreath.
 During Advent, children at the mission school Rauhes Haus, founded by Wichern in Hamburg, would ask daily if Christmas had arrived.
-In 1839, he built a large wooden ring (made out of an old cartwheel) with 24 small red and 4 large white candles.
-A small candle was lit successively every weekday and Saturday during Advent.
-On Sundays, a large white candle was lit.
+In 1839, he took a large wooden ring from an old cartwheel and decorated it with 24 small red candles and four large white candles.
+One small candle was lit successively every weekday and Saturday during Advent, and a large white candle was lit each Sunday.
 The custom gained ground among Protestant churches in Germany and evolved into the smaller wreath with four or five candles known today.
 Roman Catholics in Germany began to adopt the custom in the 1920s, and in the 1930s it spread to North America.
-Professor Haemig's research also indicates that the custom did not reach the United States until the 1930s, even among German Lutheran immigrants.
+Haemig's research also indicates that the custom did not reach the United States until the 1930s, even among German Lutheran immigrants.

-In medieval times Advent was a period of fasting during which people's thoughts were directed to the expected second coming of Christ; but in modern times many have forgotten this meaning and it has instead been primarily seen as the lead up to Christmas, and in that context the Advent wreath serves as a reminder of the approach of the feast.
+In medieval times, Advent was a period of fasting during which people's thoughts were directed to the expected second coming of Christ; but in modern times many have forgotten this meaning and it has instead been primarily seen as the lead up to Christmas, and in that context the Advent wreath serves as a reminder of the approach of the feast.

-In 1964, an Advent crown, made at home from wire coathangers and tinsel, appeared on the bi-weekly children's TV program Blue Peter.
-This 'make' became one of the program's most iconic, repeated each year, and was the introduction of this tradition to most of the broadly Anglican audience.
-In later years, the candles were replaced by baubles, out of concern over fire.
+In 1964, an Advent crown, made at home from wire coathangers and tinsel, appeared on the BBC's bi-weekly children's TV program Blue Peter.
+This "make" became one of the program's most iconic features, repeated each year, and was the introduction of this tradition to most of the broadly Anglican audience.
+In later years, the candles were replaced by baubles, out of concern for fire safety.

 More recently, some Eastern Orthodox families have adopted an Advent wreath with six candles, symbolizing the longer Christmas fast in Orthodox tradition, which corresponds to Advent in Western Christianity.